bitquery/graphql-docs/docs/Schema/solana/transfers.md

 `transferType`

 The type of transfer.
-Some of the supported transfer types are mint, burn, and transfer.
+Some of the supported transfer types are create_account and transfer.

 `transactionIndex`